nostra/mcalert/README.md

 datasource proxy for Prometheus:
 ```
 mcalert.prometheus.endpoints.prometheus.uri=http://grafana.local.gd:31090/api/datasources
-mcalert.prometheus.endpoints.prometheus.is-grafana=true
+mcalert.prometheus.endpoints.prometheus.datasource=DATASOURCE_NAME
 ```
 The URI will, of course, be different for you.
-Notice the last `prometheus` part of the configuration.
+Notice `DATASOURCE_NAME` part of the configuration.
 That **must match the name of the datasource** in grafana, as datasource configuration is a list in grafana.
-You also need to flag that this is a grafana endpoint.
+By setting the datasource name, you have also flagged that this is a grafana datasource endpoint.

 The other mcalert configuration properties are the same.

+**Notice**: Currently the datasource is read upon start of mcalert.
+If the datasource changes, you need to restart the application.

 ### Finding and using Prometheus directly if datasource ID does not change